NoelleDeAngelo/BackEnd/README.md

-# Parley Backend - A back-end server for the Parley app that connects users through sockets and uploads audio recordings to AWS S3
+# Parley Backend
-Parley Service API
+A back-end server for the Parley app that connects users through sockets and uploads audio recordings to AWS S3

 ## Tech Stack